THE DOVER WAR MEMORIAL PROJECT

 Hemmings, V. A.

-She was buried on 26 June at Charlton, Dover.
-3 WV
+Valerie was buried on 26 June at Charlton, Dover, 3 WV, her little coffin covered with the Union Flag

 #Hill, G.

 George Hill.
 He died on 25 October 1943, aged 49, at Prince Regent Cinema.
-He lived at 69 Buckland Avenue and was the husband of N A Hill
+He was from Wimbledon and was returning to his lodgings (at 69 Buckland Avenue?) after a holiday.
+He was the husband of N A Hill

 Hobbs, H. J.

 His wife was Fanny Hobbs, from 2 Guildford Cottages, East Langdon, who wrote in 1942 an "in memoriam" "in treasured memory of a dear husband" .
-"Cherished in memory's garden"
+"Cherished in memory's garden".
+The couple had lost their son, Reginald Hobbs, in the Dardanelles in 1915.

 Hogben, F. J.

-His funeral took place on 29 March at Buckland, Dover, Grave B 502 (old part), and his coffin was borne by his workmates, five drivers and a conductor.
+Mr Hogben's funeral took place on 29 March at Buckland, Dover, Grave B 502 (old part), and his coffin was borne by his workmates, five drivers and a conductor.
 His widow and children attended, as did others from his family and numerous colleagues.
-There were representatives from the East Kent Road Car Co, and from the Transport and General Workers' Union, and many floral tributes including those from the Co-operative Society and the Council and Churchwardens of Buckland
+There were representatives from the East Kent Road Car Co, and from the Transport and General Workers' Union, and many floral tributes including those from the Co-operative Society and the Council and Churchwardens of Buckland.

 Hogben, H. S. and K. L. C.